 sometime after the inspection (Latent defects).

 Defects that could not have been discovered at the inspection.
 These include

 leaks from the roof if there was no rain at time of inspection or inspection

 items limited because utilities, gas, water, electric is off.

-Any cosmetic damaged to wall, ceiling, paint, floors, cabinets that could
+Any cosmetic damage to wall, ceiling, paint, floors, cabinets and interior

 have been caused by moving.